mittelmark/pex/README.md

 ## Templates

-- [app-argv.cpp](https://github.com/mittelmark/pex/blob/main/templates/app-argv.cpp) - tepmplate for new applications using argc/argv parsing
+- [app-argv.cpp](https://github.com/mittelmark/pex/blob/main/templates/app-argv.cpp) - template for new applications using pureargc/argv parsing
 - app-argparse - template for new applications using the [argparse](https://github.com/p-ranav/argparse) library
 - app-popl - template for new applications using the [popl](https://github.com/badaix/popl) library